October 3, 2024

 Types of accounts payable journal entries

 So how do you record accounts payable?
-Sometimes the easiest way to understand AP is to look at some examples.
+Sometimes the easiest way to understand it is to look at some examples of accounts payable transactions.
 Let’s go over five of the most common AP journal entries:

 1. Purchasing items on credit